SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 For instance, failable initializers are implemented for numeric type conversions.
 To ensure conversion between numeric types maintains the value exactly, use the ``init(exactly:)`` initializer.
-If the type conversion cannot maintain the value, the initializer fails.
+If the type conversion can't maintain the value, the initializer fails.

 .. testcode:: failableInitializers